JohnForslundGebka/gbgame/README.md

 ## About the code base
 The program is built on the Arduino/Mbed OS framework and uses Mbed RTOS features.
-The program is based around our system of 'states' which could be described as small applications or games running on the device.
+The program is based around our system of 'states' which could be described as small applications or games/menus running on the device.

 All states are handled by the stateHandler.
 The stateHandler is resposible for stopping all threads running of the previously running state and launching the new state initializing its threads.